 When is the best time to visit Vienna?

 The best time to travel to Vienna is either the Spring or Autumn (April to May and September to October respectively).
 The city has excellent weather, and it is not as crowded as it would be in the summer which falls between June and August.

 Do you need a visa to travel to Vienna?

 If you have an Australian passport, you do not need to apply for a visa to visit the Schengen countries for a maximum of 90 days in any 180-day period.
 The 90 days can be used either for one long stay or several shorter stays.
 Hence, you can stay up to 90 days without Visa in Austria if you have an Aussie passport.

-If you are from other countries please check with the Austria Embassy or consulate for your visa requirements.
+If you are from another country please check with the Austria Embassy or consulate for your visa requirements.